foluALX/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chgrp - change group owner
-chown - command to change owner chown -h - change ownership of a symbolic link
+chown - command to change owner chown -h - change ownership of a symbolic link chown --from - to change owner if only it is a specific user